-Ear correction surgery in Perth or ‘otoplasty’ is a cosmetic procedure to correct prominent ears by setting them back closer to the head.
+Ear correction surgery in Perth or ‘otoplasty’ is a cosmetic procedure aimed at changing the angle and/or shape of prominent ears to set them back closer to the head.
+The procedure can also aid individuals with ears that have an asymmetrical shape by addressing any unevenness.

 Otoplasty in Perth

 Book a Consultation

 To find out if ear surgery in Perth is right for you, the first step is to book a consultation with your Specialist Plastic Surgeon.
 They will discuss your expectations and any concerns you may have.
 Pricing and post-operative care will also be discussed.

 Frequently Asked Questions

 The operative technique will depend on the patient’s physical features and your Specialist Plastic Surgeon’s methods.
 The aim is to create a more pronounced fold in the central portion of the ear by remodelling the cartilage.
 Skin is removed from behind the ear, part of the cartilage is folded or removed, and the ear is allowed to bend naturally towards the side of the head.

 In Perth, otoplasty is performed in an accredited hospital, either as a day case or with a short hospital stay.
 This will depend on the patient’s general health, the extent of the procedure, and your surgeon’s advice.

-Otoplasty may be carried out under local or general anaesthesia.
+Otoplasty may be carried out under local anaesthesia (with or without sedation) or general anaesthesia.
 Usually, children are given a general anaesthetic.
-The surgery takes about 1 hour and recovery is typically rapid.
+The surgery takes about 1 hour.